Welcome to the digital Story Dome!

 About Story Dome

-Inspired by StoryCorps, the Whatcom Museum’s Story Dome is tied to the current exhibition Conversations Between Collections, which features three masterworks from the Smithsonian American Art Museum in conversation with works from our permanent collection.
+Inspired by StoryCorps, the Whatcom Museum’s Story Dome was originally tied to the exhibition Conversations Between Collections, which featured three masterworks from the Smithsonian American Art Museum in conversation with works from our permanent collection.